omridevk/ng-keyboard-shortcuts/README.md

 }
 ```
 ### ng-keyboard-shortcuts-help
+1. ** Make sure to install `@angular/animations` **
+2. ** Add BrowserAnimationsModule to your app.module imports **

 Can be used to show an help screen ( will be attached to body and be shown as a modal)

-Should be placed in the root of your app, preferly in app.component.html
+Should be placed in the root of your app, preferably in app.component.html

 `app.component.ts`